-Patients with chronic fatigue syndrome may be unable to work because of their disease and its related complications.
-Patients who find themselves unable to work because of their chronic fatigue syndrome may qualify for long term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify under the conditions of that plan.
+Individuals with chronic fatigue syndrome may not be able to work due to their conditions.
+These individuals may qualify for long term disability (LTD) benefits, but the insurance company must review the claim to see if the individual qualifies under the terms and conditions of the insurance policy.

 What is Chronic Fatigue Syndrome (CFS, CFIDS)?